Brief History of Japanese Knot Tying

-You have seen shibari in modern movies (including porn movies), fashion magazines, and art galleries.
-Therefore you may presuppose that shibari rope bondage is a new BDSM trend.
-But in fact, it's an ancient art with a long history.
+You have seen shibari in modern movies (including adult movies), fashion magazines, and art galleries.
+Therefore you may presuppose that shibari rope bondage is a new trend.
+But in fact, it’s an ancient art with a long history.

-In the late 19th century, this form of martial art was transformed into the erotic bondage kinbaku.
-From this time, the Japanese began to use the basic ties of Hojo-Jutsu for BDSM role play.
-People liked the idea of experiencing restraint (on a physical level) and shame (on an emotional level).
+In the late 19th century, this form of martial art was transformed into the intimate form of bondage, kinbaku.
+From this time, the Japanese began to use the basic ties of Hojo-Jutsu for role play.
+People liked the idea of experiencing the physical sensations of restraint as well as emotional vulnerability.

-Definition: Japanese word "kinbaku" is literally translated as "the beauty of tight binding".
-Term Shibari means "to bind" or "to tie up."
+Definition: The Japanese word “kinbaku” is literally translated as “the beauty of tight binding”.
+The term Shibari means “to bind” or “to tie up.”

 The basic idea of rope play is to create beautiful patterns that make the human body look even more seductive.
 The knots are supposed to simultaneously contrast and complement the natural curves of the tied person.